Francesca Hilton: Death

-Hilton died at Cedars-Sinai Medical Center in Los Angeles on January 5, 2015, after suffering a major stroke.
-She was just over two months short of her 68th birthday.
-Her mother was then 97 and suffering from dementia; her stepfather sought unsuccessfully to take possession of Hilton's body.
+Hilton died at Cedars-Sinai Medical Center in Los Angeles on January 5, 2015, after having suffered a major stroke.
+She was 67 years old.
+Her mother was then 97 and suffering from dementia, and was reportedly never informed of her death; her stepfather sought unsuccessfully to take possession of Hilton's body.
 After it remained in the morgue for several days, an autopsy was performed and her half-brother Barron Hilton took possession of her body.

 Hilton's funeral was held at St Ambrose Catholic Church, West Hollywood.
 She was cremated and her ashes interred at the Westwood Village Memorial Park Cemetery, close to her aunt, Eva Gabor.